Ignitarium-Renesas/RZV2L_AiLibrary/02_Line_crossing_object_counting/README.md

 The overall flow of the application can be described in following sequence :
 1. Image is captured from the camera device and is stored into the buffer from the 'camera thread'.
 2. The content in the buffer is processed by 'Inference thread'.
 This involves preprocessing, inference by the deep learning model (the DRP-AI model) and post processing specfic to the model.
 3. Detections are then diplayed on the monitor.
-Already stored detections are used by the object tracking algorithm to track the object.
+Existing detections are used by the object tracking algorithm to track the object.
 Tracker algorithm assigns a unique identification number (ID) to an object.
 4. Movement of the object in one direction is ensured by the tracker.
 Unique IDs are mapped to the actual count of the object.
 5. This object count, along with the detection bounding boxes is displayed on the monitor.